ultralytics/ultralytics/docs/en/guides/object-counting.md

         yolo solutions count region=[(20, 400), (1080, 404), (1080, 360), (20, 360)] # configure the region coordinates
         ```

-!!! example "Object Counting using YOLO11 Example"
+!!! example "Object Counting using YOLO11 with Solutions API Call"

     === "Count in Region"